Steven Taylor (American cricketer): International career

 In August 2018, he was named in the United States' squad for the 2018–19 ICC World Twenty20 Americas Qualifier tournament in Morrisville, North Carolina.
 In October 2018, he was named in the United States' squads for the 2018–19 Regional Super50 tournament in the West Indies and for the 2018 ICC World Cricket League Division Three tournament in Oman.

 In February 2019, he was named in the United States' Twenty20 International (T20I) squad for their series against the United Arab Emirates.
 The matches were the first T20I fixtures to be played by the United States cricket team.
 He made his T20I debut for the United States against the United Arab Emirates on 15 March 2019.

 In April 2019, he was named in the United States cricket team's squad for the 2019 ICC World Cricket League Division Two tournament in Namibia.
 The United States finished in the top four places in the tournament, therefore gaining One Day International (ODI) status.
 Taylor made his ODI debut for the United States on 27 April 2019, against Papua New Guinea, in the tournament's third-place playoff.

 In June 2019, he was named in a 30-man training squad for the United States cricket team, ahead of the Regional Finals of the 2018–19 ICC T20 World Cup Americas Qualifier tournament in Bermuda.
 Later the same month, he was selected to play for the Montreal Tigers franchise team in the 2019 Global T20 Canada tournament.
 However, in July 2019, Taylor withdrew from the Global T20 Canada tournament, after signing a 12-month central contract with USA Cricket.

 In August 2019, he was named as the vice-captain of the United States' squad for the Regional Finals of the 2018–19 ICC T20 World Cup Americas Qualifier tournament.
 He was the leading run-scorer for the United States in the tournament, with 144 runs in six matches.
 In November 2019, he was named as the vice-captain of the United States' squad for the 2019–20 Regional Super50 tournament.

 In October 2021, he was named in the American squad for the 2021 ICC Men's T20 World Cup Americas Qualifier tournament in Antigua.
 In June 2022, Taylor scored his first century in an ODI match, with 114 runs against Nepal in round 13 of the 2019–2023 ICC Cricket World Cup League 2 competition.

 Domestic career

+Taylor made his first-class debut, playing for Jamaica, in the 2017–18 Regional Four Day Competition on November 9, 2017.

 In June 2021, he was selected to take part in the Minor League Cricket tournament in the United States following the players' draft.

 In March 2023, Taylor was roped into the MI New York squad for the inaugural edition of Major League Cricket in the player draft.

+In October 2024, Taylor was picked by the Rangpur Riders in the players draft of Bangladesh Premier League.